ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Joe: Can good faith actor ask who is the rightsholder for this container

-Leonard: thats why embeding is better than HTTP Header.
+Leonard: thats why embedding is better than HTTP Header.
 Fingerprinting mechanism suggested by Sebastian.
 There are mechanisms for this that exists out there but then it all comes down to how much you want to retrieve

 Suresh: we don't determine the validity of who can signal the preferences. (implied by the charter not explicit)